shahinmv/warehouse-matching/README.md

 30.05.2022 - Disabled the process to send email containing information if warehouse has available storage. \
 30.05.2022 - Search tab inside search page, can query through warehouses using name, storage, services and prices. \
 31.05.2022 - Receive merchants address, calculate distance matrix and return back distance and time to destination. \
-31.05.2022 - Sort the warehouses with the temporary array created, which includes time and distance matrix.
+31.05.2022 - Sort the warehouses with the temporary array created, which includes time and distance matrix. \ 31.05.2022 - Added autocomplete for address field.
+Now shows similar addresses while user types along.

 ## Not working
 - Google and facebook authentication.